 If you find yourself in this situation then I hope you're reading this right away.
 If you’re reading this before making your way to the paint store then even better!
 Allow me to help you figure out the perfect paint finish for your project.
 Here is your ultimate guide to paint finishes!

 Low Sheen VS. High Sheen

 First things first.
 In order to determine which sheen is best for your project, we need to discuss the major differences between low sheen paint and high sheen paint.
 The easiest way to understand the differences is to think of it as a slider.
 On one side you have low sheen or flat paint.
-Low sheen paint does an amazing job of minimizing imperfections in your walls, allowing you to have smooth looking walls without doing too much surface prep.
+Low sheen paint does an amazing job of minimizing imperfections in your walls, allowing you to have smooth-looking walls without doing too much surface prep.
 However low sheen paint is often unable to handle cleaning of any kind.
 On the other side of the slider is high sheen paint such as semi-gloss or gloss.
-High sheen paint is very durable and can stand up to a lot of abuse and scrubbing, making it ideal for high traffic areas.
-The downside however, is that the higher the sheen the more imperfections on the surface will be magnified.
+High sheen paint is durable and can withstand a lot of abuse and scrubbing, making it ideal for high-traffic areas.
+The downside, however, is that the higher the sheen the more imperfections on the surface will be magnified.

 You might be thinking “Well then the choice is obvious.
 Just pick the finish that is right in the middle for the best of both worlds.”
 While that certainly is an option most professional painters recommend different finishes for different surfaces and rooms in your house.